-When the Editor advanced from being the chief resident in neurosurgery at Hopkins to being a Navy neurosurgeon in 1967 heading up a 40 bed unit he made a personal resolve to try to come up with something more realistic in the way of practical illumination and magnification.
+When the Editor advanced from being the chief resident in neurosurgery at Johns Hopkins to being a Navy neurosurgeon in 1967, heading up a 40 bed surgical unit, he made a personal resolve to try to come up with something more effective in the way of practical illumination and magnification.
 He was fortunate in that one of his optometrist father‘s classmates at the Columbia University School of Optometry had a son, Richard Finebloom who was head of the firm Designs for Vision which specialized in manufacturing eyeglass mounted magnifying loupes and telescopes.
 With the advent of fiberoptic cables it was clear that the combination of magnification in conjunction with a highly concentrated beam of light would allow for microsurgical technique to be routinely employed without the need for expensive and cumbersome operating microscopes.

 On February 29, 1972, the unit shown to the left featuring a welder’s headpiece and a universal swivel joint, was awarded U.S. Patent 3,645,254.

 In today’s world most surgeons use this technology for performing routine cases which they now take for granted.